-This decision may be appealed in the Spanish National Court and, where applicable, in the Spanish Supreme Court.
+In case the CD fines Ferrovial Construction, the decision may be appealed in the Spanish National Court and, where applicable, in the Spanish Supreme Court.
 This risk is covered by the provisions mentioned in the 2019 Consolidated Annual Financial Statements.